Book Summary: In the Plex by Steven Levy

 - Google’s open support to Obama

-- Lobbying effort to reduce fix copyright issues (and reduce music industry’s influence)
+- The lobbying effort to reduce fix copyright issues (and reduce the music industry’s influence)

 - Google Book controversy